- Born: 1952-09-14

 Isaac Asimov and

-Arthur C. Clarke (I was introduce to these authors by friends at Forest
+Arthur C. Clarke (I was introduced to these authors by fellow

 Heights Collegiate in Kitchener)

-- Apollo Launches I watched from Titusville Florida.
+- Apollo Launches I viewed from Titusville Florida.

 ||January 31, 1971